ZianneO/MachineLearningAppR/README.md

 # Machine Learning App in Python

 ## Citation
-Please refer to this reference used for the build of this Machine learning app:
+Please refer to this reference used for the build of this Machine learning app in R:
-Brownlee, J. (2023, September 25).
-Your first machine learning project in python step-by-step.
+Brownlee, J. (2019, October 7).
+Your first machine learning project in R step-by-step.
 MachineLearningMastery.com. https://machinelearningmastery.com/machine-learning-in-r-step-by-step/

 [![Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ZianneO/MachineLearningAppR/HEAD)